Improved Schemes for Asymptotically Optimal Repair of MDS Codes: Repairing Reed--Solomon Codes

-In a RS code, a codeword is a sequence of function values of a polynomial of degree less than $k$.
+In a Reed--Solomon code, a codeword is a sequence of function values of a~polynomial of degree less than $k$.
 Given a finite field $E$, let $E[x]$ denote the ring of polynomials over $E$.

 \begin{definition} A generalized Reed--Solomon code, denoted $\GRS(n,k,A,\nu)$, of dimension $k$ over the finite field $E$ using $n$ evaluation points $A = \{\alpha_{1}, \ldots, \alpha_{n}\} \subset E$ is the set of vectors